 - Workout sets: I love getting mine from Lululemon because they last forever.
 If you’re on a budget, Amazon has some amazing Lululemon dupes that you can shop here.

-Finally, I hope you enjoyed my “Best Photo Spots in Kauai, Hawaii” and found some useful tips for your visit.
-To learn more about Kauai, head to my Ultimate Kauai Travel Guide!
+Finally, I hope you enjoyed my “Best Photo Spots and Things to Do in Kauai” and found some useful tips for your visit.
+If you’re planning a trip to Kauai you can’t miss my Ultimate Kauai Travel Guide!
 I’ve also got you covered on packing for Hawaii – head here for my Ultimate Hawaii Packing List!

 Shop this post below!